Orlando City Council to vote on Pulse nightclub acquisition

 City council members will meet at 2 p.m. on Monday, Oct.
 23, to decide the fate of the Pulse Nightclub property.

-The nightclub building currently still stands at 1912 Orange Ave. in downtown Orlando, however it’s surrounded by walls of an interim memorial featuring photos of victims and families.
+The nightclub building currently still stands at 1912 Orange Avenue in downtown Orlando, however, it’s surrounded by walls of an interim memorial featuring photos of victims and families.

 It’s been a waiting game for families who have hoped to see a permanent memorial for years.
 Mayor Buddy Dyer says by purchasing the property, the city can finally put an end to the wait.